 Over the years, family members may change, and so do names.
 You should name your insurance beneficiaries in as specific a manner as possible, which means using their legal names, not just a designation such as "my spouse" or "my children."

 8. Not Informing Family or Losing Track of Policies

 If you have a life insurance policy, tell your family or your attorney about it.
 Otherwise, it may be overlooked and the benefit never claimed.
 This is particularly true in the digital age when most transaction are conducted on line with little or no paper trail.

 You can unwittingly create major problems if you leave a large sum of money to someone with a substance abuse problem, someone in a bad marriage, or just someone not equipped to handle money.
 In these cases, consider establishing a trust that can protect your beneficiaries' inheritance.

 If you name only one beneficiary of your insurance policy and that beneficiary dies before you or at the same time, the proceeds of your insurance could go end up being distributed to your heirs as law as directed by State law or a Judge.
 To prevent this from happening, name successor beneficiaries.

-At the Law Offices of Steven M. Adler, PLLC, we can advise you on how to best protect your insurance proceeds from creditors, divorce, and even your own beneficiaries themselves for multiple generations.
+At Adler Law, we can advise you on how to best protect your insurance proceeds from creditors, divorce, and even your own beneficiaries themselves for multiple generations.
 If you would like to learn more about protecting the inheritance you'll leave behind, call our office today to schedule a time for us to sit down and talk.